 Youth, junior and senior players will also need to pay an annual league registration fee.
 This must be paid individually and is mandatory across the sport and makes you eligible for competition and provides insurance.
 Women pay a competition fee for flag and kitted.
 Fees are currently as follows:

-For youth, junior and women’s team players kit is provided on loan once a standing order is in place.
+For U16, U19 and women’s contact team players kit is provided on loan once a standing order is in place.
 Senior team players will need to buy their own equipment.
-We can’t provide this.
-We do have a small pool of kit to share out in the first few weeks so you can get a feel for the sport and see if it’s for you.
+We do have a small pool of kit to share out in the first few weeks so you can get a feel for the sport and see if it’s for you, and to be used by those with financial hardship issues.
 We recommend attending a few sessions to see what you think before buying kit.

 Frequently asked questions

 We’re regularly asked the same questions about subs – here are answers to some of the common ones….